In this article, we want to teach you How to Install Apache on Ubuntu 20.04.

 You can see the active status and a List of allowed HTTP traffic with the following command:

 sudo ufw status

-At this point, you install Apache on Ubuntu 20.04 and now you can check your web server.
+At this point, you have installed Apache on Ubuntu 20.04 and now you can check your web server status.

 You can check that the Apache service is running with the following command:

 ● apache2.service - The Apache HTTP Server

 Loaded: loaded (/lib/systemd/system/apache2.service; enabled; vendor prese>

 Active: active (running) since Wed 2021-08-25 08:21:32 CEST; 7min ago